walkman315/007-TheBond/README.md

 # Disscussion and Sponsor
 if you have any idea or Sugesstion for the tool do let's us know in the Disscussion and you your view will be Appriciated 🙌 , If you want to Donate money contanct me on
 # Are you looking for contribution
- Yes, You can contribute to this contact me for contribution .
+Yes, You can contribute to this contact me for contribution  to give you the role .